dchester/epilogue/README.md

 ### Create a resource

 Load up `epilogue` and provide a reference to your Express app.
-Then create resources by specifying a model and endpoints.
+Then create resources, specifying a model and endpoints.

 ```javascript
 var rest = require('epilogue');